chryswoods/siremol.org/intermediate_python/2c_morse.md

     return " ".join(morse)

 def decodeFromMorse(message):
+    """Decode the passed Morse code message
-    english = []
+       and return a string containing the decoded message""" english = []

     # Now we cannot read by letter.
 We know that morse letters are